The History of Conejo Valley Lodge No.807, F& AM

 On June 29, 1974, Members of Conejo Valley Lodge and the Grand Lodge of California and Hawaii, dedicated the new Cypress Elementary school by putting on the cornerstone laying ceremony.
 This ceremony is a traditional function performed by Masons at the dedication of a structure.
 Many buildings in our government have been dedicated in this manner, including the Capitol of the United States of America.

-(Picture) Pictured from left to right are Robert Leiser – Junior Warden, Leonard Middleton – Senior Warden, Jermone Michaelson – Worshipful Master, Conejo Valley Lodge No. 807, Raymond Ebbage – Grand Master of Mason in California and Hawaii, Kent Ashworth – Principal, Cypress School, Arthur Doornbos – Superintendent of the Timber School District and Ralph Flewelling – Architect.
+In the Lodge archives, there is a picture with Robert Leiser – Junior Warden, Leonard Middleton – Senior Warden, Jermone Michaelson – Worshipful Master, Conejo Valley Lodge No. 807 in 1974, Raymond Ebbage – Grand Master of Mason in California and Hawaii, Kent Ashworth – Principal, Cypress School, Arthur Doornbos – Superintendent of the Timber School District and Ralph Flewelling – Architect.

 Conejo Valley Lodge is involved with the community.
 In 1986, the members of the Conejo Valley Lodge proudly participated with Masons from all over the United States of America in contributing funds for the refurbishing The Statue of Liberty, in the New York Harbor.
 Locally, on May 30, 1992, the City of Thousand Oaks created a Veterans Memorial at the Conejo Creek Park.
 Members of Conejo Valley Lodge contributed $1,000.00 towards the memorial and we are proud to have our name inscribed on the memorial plaque.